This guidance is for those employers who HM Revenue & Customs (HMRC) have agreed can send their PAYE information on paper.

 If you have overpayments of PAYE from an earlier year you should not attempt to make any informal adjustments to your Employer Annual Return.
 The details entered on to the Employer Annual Return must correspond with the total amounts due shown on individual P14s.

 In some circumstances adjustments can be made as part of the completion process, for example advance funding of statutory payments.
-If this is possible the online form clearly allows for that adjustment as part of the completion process.

 Even if you've had a letter from HMRC regarding an overpayment you should not enter this on the Employer Annual Return.
 This letter explained that HMRC would transfer the same amount to your account for the current year.
 This action has already been taken.